Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 This is a common pattern.
 If you open a HierarchyBrowser on 'SystemWindow' you will see this a lot.
 (Not shown here; you can look later).

-Since our dictionary will work in both directions, Interlingua->English and English->Interlingua, we will NOT be using a Smalltalk dictionary here and will inherit directly from Object.
+Since our dictionary will work in both directions, Interlingua->English and English->Interlingua, we will NOT be using a Smalltalk dictionary here but  will inherit directly from Object.

-The class will be called 'IEDict'.
+The class will be called `IEDict`.

-We add a Class Variable, 'DictData', to hold our (what else?) dictionary data.
+We add a Class Variable, `DictData`, to hold our (what else?) dictionary data.
 Note that _class variable_ names are by convention capitalized.
 This helps distinguish then from _instance variables_.

 Access to a class variable is shared by all instances of that class.
 An instance variable is unique to each instance of the class.

-It is a bit subtle, but there is a thin red border around the lower pane where we typed in the #IEDict definition fields.
+It is a bit subtle, but there is a thin red border around the lower pane where we typed in the `IEDict` definition fields.
 This means that we have started an edit, but not yet saved it.

 ![Cuis Window](SamplePkg/IA-EN-Dict-012.png)